decentralized-identity/veramo-agent-deploy/readme.md

-# Daf Agent Deploy
+# Veramo Agent Deploy

-**The official Daf Docker agent is built from this this source.**
+**The official Veramo Docker agent is built from this this source.**

 ## Environment variables